-The efficiency of the filter in arresting particulate matter in atmospheric air was determined by means of two tests of the L and M types, as described in table 2, with Following these, the efficiency of the the filter clean. filter in arresting Cottrell precipitate was measured by means of two N-type tests, after which was begun the process of loading the filter with a mixture of four percent of cotton lint and 96 percent of Cottrell precipitate, by weight, separately dispersed in the air stream.
+The efficiency of the filter in arresting particulate matter in atmospheric air was determined by means of three tests of the M and L types, as described in table 2, with the filter clean.
+Following these, the efficiency of the filter in arresting Cottrell precipitate was measured by means of two N-type tests, after which was begun the process of loading the filter with a mixture of four percent of cotton lint and 96 percent of Cottrell precipitate, by weight, separately dispersed in the air stream.
 The lint used for this purpose was No. 7 cotton linters previously ground in a Wiley mill with a four-millimeter screen.
-At suitable periods as the loading progressed, the efficiency of the filter was determined using Cottrell precipitate in Pressure drops were recorded at intervals outdoor air. during the test.
-The dirt-loading was continued until the pressure drop increased to approximately 0.50 inch W. G. The efficiency was again determined with Cottrell precipitate and then with atmospheric air as the aerosols.
+At suitable periods as the loading progressed, the efficiency of the filter was determined using Cottrell precipitate in outdoor air.
+Pressure drops were recorded at intervals during the test.
+The dirtloading was continued until the pressure drop increased to approximately 0.50 inch W. G. The efficiency was again determined with Cottrell precipitate and then with atmospheric air as the aerosols.